MicrosoftDocs/Viva/Viva/insights/azure-templates/upgrade-synapse.md

 * **synapse_executor_size**: This must not exceed the synapse_node_size.
 The default value is **Small**.
 For example, an *exception error* will occur if the synapse_node_size value is *Medium* and synapse_executor_size is *Large*.

 >[!Important]
->Please save the **azt-param.txt** file after entering the required parameters described in this section.
+>Be sure to save the **azt-param.txt** file after entering the required parameters described in this section.

 ## Run the script